whatalexthinks/TristensTheraputics/replit.md

-# Tristen's Therapeutics - Replit Project Guide
+# Monk Mode Massage - Replit Project Guide

 ## Overview

-This is a full-stack web application for Tristen's Therapeutics, a therapeutic massage and bodywork business.
+This is a full-stack web application for Monk Mode Massage (formerly Tristen's Therapeutics), a therapeutic massage and bodywork business.
 The application features a jungle-themed landing page with contact form functionality, built using modern web technologies.

 ## User Preferences